WesleyYoung/fsgod-src/README.md

 The VDT is a recursively created JavaScript object generated from a path you designate in your file system.
 The VDT makes it much easier to search, read, write, append, prepend, create, delete, and execute files, as well as other file system oriented tasks that would typically be repetitive and tricky to do dynamically and efficiently.

-NOTE: VDT is really for manipulating smallish size directories, larger directories will throw a stackoverflow error
+NOTE: VDT is really for manipulating small-ish size directories, larger directories will throw a stackoverflow error

 ```javascript
 const fsgod = require('fsgod');